RoRoche/OpaqueUrlApi/README.md

 ## Redirection concerns

-The main idea is the REST consumer build the URL using secret mechanism, then calls it with something that may look like `https://{host}/{secret}`.
-To keep it simple, our API defines all routes in the traditional way, such as:
+The REST consumer builds the URL using the secret mechanism, then calls it with something that looks like `https://{host}/{secret}`.
+Our API then defines all routes in the traditional way:

 ```java
 Javalin.create()